jqtangust/hawk/README.md

 - Google Drive Link to [DOWNLOAD](https://drive.google.com/file/d/1WCnizldWZvtS4Yg5SX7ay5C3kUQfz-Eg/view?usp=sharing) our annotations.

-- Data Structure: each folder contains one annotation file (e.g. CUHK Avenue, DoTA, etc.).
-The `All_Mix` directory contains all of the datasets in training and testing.
+- Data Structure: each forder contains one annotation file (e.g. CUHK Avenue, DoTA, etc.).
+The `All_Mix` directory contains all of datasets in training and testing.

 - The dataset is organized as follows:

     ```
-    data
+    (Hawk_data)

+    Annotation
     ├── All_Mix
     │   ├── all_videos_all.json
     │   ├── all_videos_test.json